foxbunny/transplexer-routing/README.md

 ### Creating the pipe

-The primary mechanism for handling routes changes with this library is the transplexer pipe.
+With this library, the primary mechanism for handling routes changes is the transplexer pipe.
 This pipes transmit route context objects every time there is a route change.